billoh28/snake/README.md

 Python-Snake-Game

 - Script is run using python 3.6.8.
-- To run from command-line simplytype "python3 snake.py".
+- To run from command-line simply type "python3 snake.py".
 - The game was wrote using pygame 1.9.6.
 For more information on pygame and it's capabilities, please visit https://www.pygame.org.

 Controls